MicrosoftDocs/customer-voice/fp-docs/distribute-survey-microsoft-flow.md

 ---
 # Distribute a survey by using Microsoft Flow

-After creating a survey, you can send it to respondents based on a business trigger--resolution of a case or fulfillment of an order, for example.
+After creating a survey, you can send it to respondents based on a business trigger&#8212;resolution of a case or fulfillment of an order, for example.
 You can either select a built-in template or create a flow from scratch by using Microsoft Flow:

 1. Open the survey you want to distribute, and go to **Send Survey** &gt; **Microsoft Flow**.